The Concert in Central Park: Video release

 The concert was filmed for television broadcast and the home video market.
-It was produced by James Signorelli, and directed by Michael Lindsay-Hogg, a specialist in music documentaries who had worked on The Beatles' film Let It Be, and executive produced by Lorne Michaels, who had recently departed the NBC-TV comedy/variety series Saturday Night Live.
+It was produced by James Signorelli, and directed by Michael Lindsay-Hogg, a specialist in music documentaries who had directed The Beatles' film Let It Be, and executive produced by Lorne Michaels, who had recently departed the NBC-TV comedy/variety series Saturday Night Live.
+Video production was coordinated by Billy Steinberg.
 Simon himself financed the US$750,000 cost of the staging and the video recording.
-It is unknown how much HBO paid for the television and video rights of the recording; US$1 million according to some sources, over US$3 million according to others.
+It is unknown how much HBO paid for the television and video rights of the recording – $1 million according to some sources, over $3 million according to others.
 The film includes the two songs that had not appeared on the album, and at 87 minutes, runs 12 minutes longer.

 HBO televised the film, Simon and Garfunkel: The Concert in Central Park, on February 21, 1982, five days after the album was released.
-The film was later released for sale in VHS, CED Videodisc, Laserdisc, and DVD formats.
+The film was later released for sale in VHS, CED Videodisc, LaserDisc, and DVD formats.
 It sold more than 50,000 copies in the US, where it earned Gold certification for a music longform video.
 It was broadcast on PBS on August 22, 1988, and again on August 8, 2015.